nickjalbert/reading/_posts/2020-06-26-the-limits-of-growth.markdown

-Highlighting the unforgiving nature of exponential growth, we can extend the analysis to scenarios like "capturing all the sun's energy" and "capturing all the milky way's energy" and those buy us at most a couple thousand years.
+Highlighting the unforgiving nature of exponential growth, we can extend the analysis to scenarios like "capturing all the sun's energy" and "capturing all the Milky Way's energy" and those buy us at most a couple thousand years.

 Another tack is taken by examining how much heat necessarily would be produced in a scenario when we continue our energy growth (say, through fusion) and